This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-• When it comes to traveling distances, crows can typically cover between 40 to 60 miles in a day.
+- When traveling in large flocks, also known as a "murder of crows", crows can typically cover between 40 to 60 miles in a day.
 They’re like daily commuters, always finding their way to the next meal, despite the weather.

 Crow Migration Patterns